kentcdodds/old-kentcdodds.com/content/blog/application-state-management-with-react/index.md

 creators/etc. is great too, but I'm convinced that the ubiquity of redux is because it solved the prop drilling pain point for developers.

-Unfortunately, this led to the reason that I only ever used redux on one
-project: I consistently see developers putting _all_ of their state into redux.
+This is the reason that I only ever used redux on one project: I consistently see developers putting _all_ of their state into redux.
 Not just global application state, but local state as well.
 This leads to a lot of problems, not the least of which is that when you're maintaining any state interaction, it involves interacting with reducers, action creators/types, and dispatch calls, which ultimately results in having to open many files and trace through the code in your head to figure out what's happening and what impact it has on the rest of the codebase.

 To be clear, this is fine for state that is truly global, but for simple state (like whether a modal is open or form input value state) this is a big problem.